GetDKAN/dkan/docs/components/harvest.md

 This callback takes care of downloading/filtering/altering the data from the source end-point to the local file directory provided by the HarvestSource::getCacheDir() method.
-The recommended folder structure for cached data is to have one dataset per uniqely named file.
+The recommended folder structure for cached data is to have one dataset per uniquely named file.
 The actual migration is then performed on the cached data, not on the remote source itself.

 ```sh